 I was pretty excited to hear about $0 stock commissions.
 First came Webull with its zero commissions on real-time trades.
 Then the big names, E*Trade, Fidelity, Schwab, and TD Ameritrade, followed, more quickly than I anticipated.
 Now Vanguard has announced its free trades.

 Many of these firms already offered great deals.
 They had commission-free ETFs and no-load, no-transaction-fee mutual funds with low expense ratios.
-Still, the free trades changed everything to me.
+Still, the free trades changed everything for me.
 I could now buy fewer shares more frequently and enjoy putting all of my money to work, not just most of my money less commissions.